-1. THIS IS A FORMAL NOTICE issued by Midlothian Council ("the Council") because it appears that there has been a breach of planning control under the terms of section 123(1)(a) of the Act (as amended) at the land described below.
+THIS IS A FORMAL NOTICE issued by Midlothian Council ("the Council") because it appears that there have been breaches of planning control under the terms of section 123(1)(a) of the Act at the land described below.
 The Council considers it expedient to issue this Enforcement Notice ("EN") having regard to the provisions of the development plan and to other material planning considerations.
 Note that Schedule 1 of this EN contains important information.